 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-Many common vision conditions are correctable with the help of an eye care professional and a prescription for corrective lenses.
+Many common vision problems are correctable with the help of an eye care professional and a prescription for corrective lenses.

 Allergies Can Mean Misery for Contact Lens Wearers

 For contact lens wearers, allergy season can be misery season.
-There are things you can do to ease the discomfort.
+A VSP eye doctor provides tips on what you can do to ease the irritation and discomfort.

 It’s not really blindness, but a deficiency.
 12 million American men have it, but there are techniques and tools that can help.